ENGLISH 1102—COMPOSITION II

 Essay Three: Research and Public Forums: Go Your Own Way

 27 Final draft for Essay Two is due.
 Introduction to Unit Three: Research and

 Persuasion.
-Choosing a Topic.
+Assignment: Students choose a controversy.
 CQ Researcher and Other Databases.

-Forming argumentative theses and body paragraphs.
-Grammar/Mechanics review.
+9 Forming argumentative theses and body paragraphs.
+Grammar/Mechanics Review.